 Elementary-aged children begin in the service with their families, then leave for class after the Time for All Ages.
 Class ends at the same time as worship; please come pick up your child from the classroom at that time.
 This age group focuses on stories and UU practices relating to the monthly theme.
 Lesson plans are formatted in house, but are based on the UUA's Tapestry of Faith curricula.

-6th-8th Grade | Belief Box | Multiplatform
+6th-7th Grade | Building Bridges | Multiplatform

 9th-12th Grade | GUUSH | Multiplatform

-Youth are expected to attend service before going straight to class.
-GUUSH then runs from 11:30-12:30.
-This group is very youth-driven, tackling topics and projects interesting to the youth.
-GUUSH youth recently adopted the 8th Principle, and will continue their antiracism work this year.
-The youth plan and lead a youth service in May, including a Bridging ceremony for seniors.
+Youth are expected to attend service before attending class following the service.
+GUUSH is youth-led and adult-guided, tackling topics and projects interesting to the youth.
+Youth decide how much to focus on each of the core GUUSH areas: curriculum, worship leadership, social justice, and community building.
+The youth plan and lead a youth service in the spring, including a Bridging ceremony for seniors.

 In 2021, GUUSH youth adopted the 8th Principle, and led the entire congregation to adopt the 8th Principle in 2022.